wbamberg/idl-reference/docs/nsINavBookmarksService.md

 Gets an undo-able transaction for removing a folder from the bookmarks
 tree.
- @param aItemId
-        The id of the folder to remove.
- @return An object implementing nsITransaction that can be used to undo
-         or redo the action.

 This method exists because complex delete->undo operations rely on
 recreated folders to have the same ID they had before they were deleted,